Milomilo0320/A-Semi-automatic-Annotation-Software-for-Scene-Graph/README.md

 ## Acknowledgements

-This project is supported by the Fundamental Research Funds for 【 】, No. 【 】.
+This project is supported by the National Key Research and Development Program of China, No. 2018AAA0102504.